constDEFE/fcc-markdown-previewer/README.md

 # Markdown Previewer

-## _Vite, React, JS and SCSS_
+## _Vite, React, TS and SCSS_

-Random Quote Machine project from the FreeCodeCamp course.
+Markdown Previewer project from the FreeCodeCamp course.